Electronegativity

 though the concept was known before that and was studied by many chemists including Avogadro.

 Despite its long history, an accurate scale of electronegativity was not developed until 1932, when Linus Pauling proposed an electronegativity scale that depends on bond energies, as a development of valence bond theory.
 It has been shown to correlate with several other chemical properties.
 Electronegativity cannot be directly measured and must be calculated from other atomic or molecular properties.
 Several methods of calculation have been proposed, and although there may be small differences in the numerical values of electronegativity, all methods show the same periodic trends between elements.

 The most commonly used method of calculation is that originally proposed by Linus Pauling.
 This gives a dimensionless quantity, commonly referred to as the Pauling scale (χ_{r}), on a relative scale running from 0.79 to 3.98 (hydrogen = 2.20).
 When other methods of calculation are used, it is conventional (although not obligatory) to quote the results on a scale that covers the same range of numerical values: this is known as electronegativity in Pauling units.

 As it is usually calculated, electronegativity is not a property of an atom alone, but rather a property of an atom in a molecule.
 Even so, the electronegativity of an atom is strongly correlated with the first ionization energy.
 The electronegativity is slightly negatively correlated (for smaller electronegativity values) and rather strongly positively correlated (for most and larger electronegativity values) with the electron affinity.
 It is to be expected that the electronegativity of an element will vary with its chemical environment, but it is usually considered to be a transferable property, that is to say, that similar values will be valid in a variety of situations.

-Caesium is the least electronegative element (0.79); fluorine is the most (3.98).
+By Pauling scale, caesium is the least electronegative element (0.79); fluorine is the most (3.98).